 Religious Annulments – Many individuals will seek religious annulments so that they may be able to have a second wedding within their religious institution or for other religion specific purposes.
 While religious annulments are common, they have no bearing on legal standing in New Jersey.
 While legal annulments may help you be granted a religious annulment, the opposite cannot be said.

-Am I Eligible for an Annulment in Morris County?
+Am I Eligible for an Annulment?

 There are seven situations which may lead to a successful annulment in New Jersey.
 Our Morris County divorce and annulment lawyers will strive to prove that one of the following was true in your case: